jaylenwang7/jaylenwang7.github.io/_publications/hotinfra2023.md

   \ Hyperscale},\n    author={Wang, Jaylen and Gupta, Udit and Sriraman, Akshitha},\n\
   \    booktitle={Workshop on Hot Topics in System Infrastructure},\n    year={2023}\n\
   }\n"
-citation: J. Wang, U. Gupta, A. Sriraman, "Giving Old Servers New Life at Hyperscale," in <i>Workshop on Hot Topics in System Infrastructure</i>, 2023.
+citation: J. Wang, U. Gupta, and A. Sriraman, "Giving Old Servers New Life at Hyperscale," in <i>Workshop on Hot Topics in System Infrastructure</i>, 2023.
 collection: publications
 conf_shorthand: HotInfra